implse/Bit_Manipulation/README.md

 The bitwise ~50 is -51 instead of 205.

 For an integer `i`, the bitwise complement of `i` is `-(i + 1)`.

+Mathematically, this is equivalent to adding `one` to the number and then making it `negative`.

 The integer representation of a number use the first `bit`to determine the `sign`.